seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 layout: post
 title: Using java for the front-end in an indie app in 2022
 permalink: /java-for-frontend-indie-app/
-published: false
+published: true
-date_readable:               Aug 09, 2022
+date_readable:               Aug 14, 2022
-last_modified_at_readable:   Aug 09, 2022
+last_modified_at_readable:   Aug 14, 2022
 ---

 *This is a technical article about my positive experience as an academic developing an indie app, using Java for the front-end.